obmarg/cynic/cynic-book/src/derives/query-fragments.md

 A QueryFragment can be configured with several attributes on the struct itself:

-- `graphql_type = "AType"` is required and tells cynic which type in the GraphQL schema to map this struct to
+- `graphql_type = "AType"` tells cynic which object in the GraphQL schema this struct represents.
+The name of the struct is used if it is omitted.
 - `schema_path` sets the path to the GraphQL schema.
 This is required, but can be provided by nesting the QueryFragment inside a query module with this attr.